You might never have discovered the best of France.

 In France one can find the balance needed to be fulfilled.
 Generally, life is prosperous.

-Mainstream society has disciplined habits, a daily rhythm, a good measure of satisfaction
+Mainstream society has disciplined habits, a daily rhythm and a good measure of satisfaction

 and happiness.
 There is reasonable social and financial freedom, with help and opportunities.